DIGITENS Year 4

-13-14 October 2022 - Conference on Sociability and Sporting Practices in the long Eighteenth century - Paris, Sorbonne Université.
+13-14 October 2022 - International conference 'Sports and Sociabilities in the Long Eighteenth century' - Sorbonne Université, Paris, France.

 Event organised in partnership with the SERA (Société d’Etude du Romantisme Anglais).

 Organisers: Alexis Tadié (SU) and Caroline Bertonèche (Université Grenoble Alpes)

 7-9 December 2022 - Closing DIGITENS conference "Sociability on the Move in the Long Eighteenth Century (1650-1850)" - Brest, University of Western Brittany